sergiomt/centorion/README.md

 Which should create an interactive groovy shell where you can type Groovy statements.

-Or to run the <<..\..\../subprojects/groovy-console/src/spec/doc/groovy-console.adoc,Swing interactive console>> type:
+Or to run the Swing interactive console type:

 `groovyConsole`